 Aflatoxins are genotoxic carcinogens.
 Levels of this natural occurring contaminant are controlled in imported food and feed.

-The law requires that all imports are accompanied by:
+The law requires that all controlled imports in Annex II of CIR 2019/1793 are accompanied by:

 Consignments not accompanied by the specified documents must be returned to the country of origin or destroyed.

 Samples will be taken in accordance with the requirements of legislation to ensure that food and feed comply with the limits of contamination specified in the relevant regulations.